MarcelBlanck/no-update-pips/README.md

-**No Update Pips** is a lightweight Foundry VTT module that hides the distracting red exclamation marks ("pips") which appear in the sidebar when a core or system update is available.
+**No Update Pips** is a lightweight Foundry VTT module that hides the distracting red exclamation marks ("pips") which appear in the sidebar when a core and/or system update is available.

-> Perfect for forks, offline setups, and clean UIs.
+> Perfect for streaming, forks, offline setups, and any other clean UIs scenarios.

 ## ✨ Features

 - ✅ Hides the red update pips in the sidebar (core + system)
 - ✅ Clean integration – no impact on other UI elements
 - ✅ Toggle setting to enable/disable the feature (on by default)
-- ✅ Zero performance impact – pure CSS
+- ✅ Near Zero performance impact – pure CSS

 ## 📦 Installation